-Sustainable Charlbury has organised a film showing that should inspire anyone interested in making daily life more environmentally sustainable.
+A film to be shown at The Memorial Hall in Charlbury on 12th March should inspire anyone interested in making daily life more environmentally sustainable.
 Power Station tells the heartwarming and often funny story of a community project that turned an ordinary residential street in Northeast London into a producer of solar electricity.

 The film follows Walthamstow-based artists Hilary Powell and Dan Edelstyn as they gain local support and raise the funds needed to put solar panels on the rooves of 30 homes in their neighbourhood.